Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 We are clearly ahead on this question as well.

-Our unique funding approach, one that has already been authorized by Congress to fund critical innovation projects, avoids the failure of legacy acquisition process.
+Our unique funding approach, one that has already been authorized by Congress to fund critical innovation projects, avoids the failure of the legacy acquisition process.

 Instead, we leverage the newly created Office of Strategic Capital alongside the power of private investment to incentivize companies to deliver.